 Nipple Balm: I like how natural this one is, and it really helps with chapped and sore nipples (especially when you’re adjusting to breastfeeding).

-Water Bottle: I get SO thirsty right when I start breastfeeding.
+Water Bottle: I get SO thirsty during let-down.
 Make sure you always have a water bottle handy!
-I like to use a cup with a straw but my Healthy Human Water Bottle is nice too because of its size and how long it keeps water cold.
+You can also use water purifier pitchers to improve the quality and taste of tap water.
+Water purifier pitchers can be one of the easiest helpers for water intake!
+As far as cups go, I like to use a cup with a straw (it’s easier for me to take sips) but my Healthy Human Water Bottle is nice too because of its size and how long it keeps water cold.
 I also take both with me when I run errands so I always have plenty of water on the go.

 Snacks: You will get hungry more often!
 I like to snack on Larabars.
 They’re so tasty and I can feel a little better about myself that I’m eating something healthy.
 Other snacks ideas are nuts or trailmix.